jgnewman/react-localstorage-tools/README.md

 Try it out and watch the Local Storage table in your dev tools update while you type!

+> **Before you get started for real:**
+>
-> **Before you get started for real**, keep in mind that `null` has a special meaning when dealing with localStorage.
+> Keep in mind that `null` has a special meaning when dealing with localStorage.
 When you attempt to call `localStorage.getItem` on some key that does not exist, it returns `null`.
 For this reason, you are not allowed to specify any of your default values as `null`.
+>
+> Additionally, because we want to think about localStorage values in terms of persistent state, we don't actually want to _remove_ them as part of the application lifecycle.
+For example, tools such as React's `useState` and even Redux allow updating the value of keys on the state, but do not allow deleting keys altogether because doing so could have unexpected consequences (and also annoyingly force all of our types to be nullable).
+For that reason, this package deliberately does not provide access to `localStorage.removeItem`.

 ## What happens when localStorage is unavailable?